This post is a sponsored by California Olive Ranch, a year long partner of Heartbeet Kitchen. And the only extra virgin olive oil I use.

 WE MADE IT.
 Through winter.
 It’s been rough all over the country, but especially here in Minnesota.
 A historic April blizzard dumped 17 inches of snow on us, but luckily, Brian and I had a trip to Nashville planned the very next day.
 When we arrived home last night, most of the snow was gone and the forecast shows 50’s and 60’s for the foreseeable future.
 And I can even see rhubarb stalks breaking through the ground!

-And that means it’s about time I shared these colorful spring tacos with white beans and red potatoes marinated in olive oil and herbs, crunchy radishes, sweet bibb lettuce, and a sprinkle of hemp seeds.
+And that means it’s about time I shared these colorful spring potato tacos with white beans marinated in olive oil and herbs, crunchy radishes, sweet bibb lettuce, and a sprinkle of hemp seeds.
 To tie it all together, a tangy garlic yogurt sauce is drizzled liberally across the top.
 And avocado if you’re feelin’ it!

 Vegetarian tacos lack absolutely nothing to those of the meat type if the main components are flavorful, and there are a variety of textures.
 For this recipe, you’ll infuse the potatoes and beans with California Olive Ranch’s Rich and Robust extra virgin olive oil while they’re warm, which allows the (healthy) fat, and ultimately flavor, to permeate throughout.
 I particularly love the Rich and Robust (which is in the Everyday product line – always cold pressed and very affordable) because it’s smooth and luxurious, with a peppery kick.
 Exactly what I want with tacos!